umbraco/UmbracoDocs/umbraco-cloud/release-notes/2023-05-releasenotes.md

 * **What the future will bring to the feature** - More exciting features and enhancements will be added to Availability & Performance in the future.

 ## Availability & Performance
 Umbraco Cloud's "Availability and Performance" feature offers you a new option to monitor the health and performance of your cloud projects.
-By leveraging HTTPS status codes, response times, CPU time, and memory usage, you can proactively identify and address issues, supporting you to deliver a seamless experience for the users of your cloud project.
+Leveraging HTTPS status codes, response times, CPU time, and memory usage, you can proactively identify and address issues.
+This will in turn support you in delivering a seamless experience for the users of your cloud project.

 ![FailedRequest](images/AP-1-FailedRequests-Com.png)